 You have SIRT about 1 or 2 weeks after the planning angiogram.

 First you have another angiogram as above.
-You have sedation to help you relax and painkillers to keep you comfortable.
+You have a

 When the catheter is in the right place, your doctor slowly injects the radioactive beads into your liver.
 The whole process takes about an hour.